boeric/boeric.github.io/README.md

 ## stepper

 A simple React component that allows an end-user to step thorough a sequence of pages (for example when filling out a questionnaire).
-The operation of the Stepper is driven by the data structure that the parent component provides
+The operation of the Stepper is driven by the data structure that the parent component provides.
+The project uses React Portals.

 <img width="624" alt="Page1" src="https://user-images.githubusercontent.com/4840824/87597180-325c4500-c6a6-11ea-960a-4cc944971558.png">